Osamaomera/IVOLVE-OJT/Terraform/lab-2/README.md

+# Lab 2
-# Terraform Multi-Tier Application Deployment
+## Terraform Multi-Tier Application Deployment

 This Terraform project automates the deployment of a multi-tier architecture on AWS.
 The architecture includes a Virtual Private Cloud (VPC), public and private subnets, EC2 instances, and RDS databases.